rqm5/DCAFPilotCalMining/README.md

 * parser.py

-STANDALONE SCRIPT:

 ```

-DESCRIPTION
-This is a parser with:
+This is a stand-alone python script, and run by
+python src/parser.py --fdat data/cms_conf.csv.gz --fsch data/schema -fpsd data/cms_conf_parsed.csv -fccw data/cms_conf_ct_perweek.csv
 input:
-a csv/csv.gz data file dumped from ORACLE DB. (dump file contains extra spaces, newlines, etc.)
+data/cms_conf.csv.gz: a csv/csv.gz data file dumped from ORACLE DB. (dump file contains extra spaces, newlines, etc.)
-a schema file
+data/schema: a schema file decribing the attributes of each conference record (see below)
 output:
-a list of dictionaries, each of which represents the parsed result of each data example against the schema
-a csv file with schema as columns, dictionaries as rows, and TAB as deliminator within each row.
+data/cms_conf_parsed.csv: a csv file with the schema as columns, conference records as rows, with the attributes in each record delimited by TAB

-it is a stand-alone python script, and run by
-python src/parser.py --fin=data/cms_conf.csv.gz --schema=data/schema -fout=data/cms_conf_parsed.csv
-Its options allow us to specify input data file, input schema file.
+data/cms_conf_ct_perweek.csv: a csv file with week and conf ct as columns, each record reprepsenting the week and the nb of conferences in the week, which
+delimited by TAB

 e.g.
 For CMS calendar data, the schema file is:
 CONF_ID                        NOT NULL NUMBER